 On the outbreak of war, Valentine joined the Secret Intelligence Service.
 Malcolm Muggeridge recalled that he was screened for service by Valentine during a visit to his London club.”Writers of thrillers tend to gravitate to the secret service” Muggeridge commented.
 Kim Philby also came across Valentine in his secret service role.
 But soon Alice and Valentine were sent back to the US to work for the British Embassy developing propaganda – the kind of messages intended to encourage the USA into supporting Britain.

 Unfortunately, of Alice’s later life we know nothing.
-Following Valentine’s death in the Gotham Hospital in New York in November 1946, she simply disappeared from the historical record and so far, this writer, has found no trace of her life at all.
+Following Valentine’s death in a Manhattan hospital in New York in November 1946, she simply disappeared from the historical record and so far, this writer, has found no trace of her life at all.

 Left: Alice Crawford’s signature was quite distictive, as can be seen in this example.
 Author’s collection c.1906